Changing the text size in your browser

 - Set the font sizes.
 Minimum font size can also be set.

-- Scroll to Text Size and choose your preference.
+- Scroll down to the Fonts section and choose your preference.

 The Web Accessibility Initiative (WAI) website (see external links section below) includes more detailed advice, including screenshots, of how to change font size, as well as layout and style of pages.